centerorbit/depcharge/README.md

      * DepCharge: `depcharge --kind=docker-compose up {{location}}/{{file}}`
    * This is all subject to change as things get tested, and we near **v1.0**

-## Final Caveats
-* It currently cannot handle a command flag directly after app flags (there's an issue for that)

 ## Additional Resources
 * https://mustache.github.io/